DUI Arrest by the Florida Highway Patrol

 Created in 1939, the Florida Highway Patrol (FHP) is the state’s enforcement authority in highway safety.
 FHP is authorized for 1,946 sworn positions and a total of 2,475 full-time employees.
 Troopers in FHP’s Patrol Operations enforce traffic laws, investigate traffic crashes, and assist stranded motorists in need of assistance.

 Unlike in local law enforcement agencies with specialized DUI enforcement units, troopers in the Florida Highway Patrol are more spread out and often handle their own DUI investigations.
-As a result, these officers have less training and tend to make the most mistakes.
-These troopers are more likely to claim that their audio and video recording equipment either did not work or was not used.
+As a result, these officers have less training and tend to make the most mistakes when it comes to DUI investigations.
+In the past, troopers often complained that their audio and video recording equipment did not work.

 From our own experience, we know that FHP troopers are less likely to show up at the Bureau of Administrative Reviews (BAR) office or in court for motion hearings or trial.
 FHP troopers are also more likely to be dispatched after a traffic crash instead of conducting self-initiated stops for impaired drivers.